 Knowing this story won the Newbery Medal in 1931, I expected fantastic writing.
 Looking at the title, I assumed it was a book of faith.
 I was mostly correct.
 Yes, The Cat who went to Heaven is magnificently written, a wonderful read-aloud giving your child a full picture of the setting.… Read the rest

 A Broad Perspective of the Era of the Revolutionary War

-Killing Patton is an excellent historical account of the European theatre during WWII.
-While the other books in this series that have been reviewed, Killing Jesus and Killing Lincoln, have been rated as suitable for middle grade up, this book should categorized as new adult because the book was not written for children.… Read the rest
+Killing England – The Brutal Struggle for American Independence is an excellent historical account of the Reagan Era.
+While the other books in this series that have been reviewed, Killing Jesus and Killing Lincoln, have been rated as suitable for middle grade up.… Read the rest